farahsamat/dnc/README.md

 <br></br>
 #### Conclusions

-DNC outperformed all our baselines in terms of performance.
+We have demonstrated an application of DNC in clinical text classification and the model outperformed all our baselines in terms of performance.
 <br></br>

 #### Challenges and future work